 - A course may be dropped during the first three weeks of a semester or two weeks of a summer session. - 2.
 A student may withdraw from a course after the end of the third week of a semester or second week of a summer session.
-If he is doing passing work, he will be given the grade of Wd.P.
-If he is doing failing work, he will be given the grade of F. - A failing grade is given when a student drops out of a class without obtaining official permission to do so.
+If he is doing passing work, he will be given the grade of WDP.
+If he is doing failing work, he will be given the grade of F. Withdrawal from class must be completed 10 calendar days before the first day of final examinations.

+A failing grade is given when a student drops out of a class without obtaining official permission to do so.